cnmipss-web/cnmi-pss-main/docs/administration/server.md

 # Linode Server Administration

 The CNMI PSS District Website is hosted on an Ubuntu Linux server provided by [Linode](http://linode.com).
-This server runs a variety of applications including an HTTTP web servers and RDBMSs to provide content to users visiting the CNMI PSS District Website.
+This server runs a variety of applications including an HTTP web servers and RDBMSs to provide content to users visiting the CNMI PSS District Website.

 ## Logging In (SSH)

 Login access to the server is done via ssh.
-The server is configured to only allow SSH via keyfile (except for the webmaster account, which can login by password) and to ban any user who repeatedly fails to login correctly.
+The server is configured to only allow SSH via keyfile and to ban any user who repeatedly fails to login correctly repeatedly.
 In order to give an account access to the server you will have to transfer a copy of your keyfile to the server.
+The webmaster account is already configured with a keyfile.
+The client copy of the keyfile is stored in the KeePassX database.

 The basic process is